Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/01_unit-overview.md

 - Icelandic verbs end in *a* in the infinitive form
 - what the stem and the ending of a verb are
 - how conjugation charts are organized and how to read them
-- what person and plurality refer to
+- what person and number refer to
 - what subject pronouns each cell in a conjugation table refers to
 - that the first person singular and plural sections of the chart can be replaced with other words, and their conjugations would be correct
 - that Icelandic has three versions of they and when they are used